 I’m Stacy.
-I help scientometrics researchers find and understand the Big Data they need to study how research is created, communicated, funded, and commercialized in society.
+I help scientometrics researchers find and understand the data they need to study how research is created, communicated, funded, and commercialized in society.

 Not too long ago, I used to live in New Mexico.
 For those thinking of visiting, here are my many recommendations for local curiosities and delicious food.